 Scott Calabrese was named the sixth head men's soccer coach at UCF on Dec.
 5, 2016.

-Calabrese spent the past three seasons at FIU, taking the program to its first NCAA Tournament appearance in over 10 years by capturing the 2015 Conference USA Championship.
+Calabrese spent the previous three seasons before coming to UCF at FIU, taking the program to its first NCAA Tournament appearance in over 10 years by capturing the 2015 Conference USA Championship.
 He helped the Panthers to consecutive appearances in the finals at the C-USA Championship.

 The two-time conference coach of the year has posted an 85-67-20 overall mark.